 The Health and Safety Executive (HSE) have determined there is no increased risk from display screen equipment (DSE) for those working at home temporarily.
 Employers therefore do not need to complete home workstation assessments.
-However, where you have employees working from home on a long-term basis due to the pandemic, then the risks associated with using DSE must be controlled and a formal workstation risk assessment must be completed.

-You may wish to share the following advice with your employees:
+However, you may wish to share the following advice with your employees:

 - If you can, set up a dedicated and comfortable workstation - Break up the day with rest breaks (at least 5 minutes every hour).
 Mini breaks throughout the day, whether it's taking a walk outside or a few minutes to breathe, can energise your muscles and mind and reduce tension - Avoid awkward, static postures by regularly changing position - Get up and move or do stretching exercises - Avoid eye fatigue by changing focus or blinking from time to time.
-For every 20 minutes you spend looking at your screen, look at something 20 feet away, for 20 seconds - Make sure your working area is well-lit.
+For every 20 minutes you spend looking at your screen, look at something 20 feet away, for 20 seconds - · Make sure your working area is well-lit.

-If you do determine that completing a workstation assessment is essential, e.g. because the home working arrangement is no longer considered temporary or the individual has a pre-existing condition that could be affected by the change in working conditions, you can ask them to complete a self-assessment.
+If you do decide that completing a workstation assessment is essential, e.g. because the individual has a pre-existing condition that could be affected by the change in working conditions, or the home working arrangement is going to take place longer than first anticipated, you can ask them to complete a self-assessment.
 A practical workstation self-assessment is available on the HSE website.

 If an individual requires specialised DSE equipment you should try to meet those needs where possible.
-For some equipment (e.g. keyboards, mouse, riser) this could mean allowing workers to take this equipment home from their former workplace.
+For some equipment (e.g. keyboards, mouse, riser) this could mean allowing workers to take this equipment home.
 For other larger items (e.g. ergonomic chairs, height-adjustable desks) encourage workers to try other ways of creating a comfortable working environment (e.g. supporting cushions).
-However, if the assessment identifies the need for specific equipment, the employer must provide these for the individual.